ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc cluster service bind`
 {: #cs_cluster_service_bind}

-Add an IBM Cloud service to a cluster by binding the service instance to a Kubernetes namespace.
+Add an IBM Cloud service to a cluster by binding the service instance to a OpenShift project.
 This command creates service credentials of an {{site.data.keyword.cloud_notm}} service and stores these credentials in a Kubernetes secret in your cluster.
 {: shortdesc}

 To view available {{site.data.keyword.cloud_notm}} services from the {{site.data.keyword.cloud_notm}} catalog, run `ibmcloud service offerings`. **Note**: You can add only {{site.data.keyword.cloud_notm}} services that support service keys.
 For more information about service binding and what services you can add to your cluster, see [Adding services by using IBM Cloud service binding](/docs/openshift?topic=openshift-service-binding).